Ilzhuks/playwright/README.md

 1. Opem Registration Form (https://auth-home-task.vercel.app/register)
 2. In the bottom of Registration Form is visible button **Register**

-**Actual result**: Button in the Registration From application is called **Register** **Expected result**: Button in the Registration From application is called **Submit** **Affected version**: Chrome Version 134.0.6998.36 **Criticality**: Low (in this case user can easy understand what button need to press as there are only one option available)
+**Actual result**: Button in the Registration From application is called **Register**

+**Expected result**: Button in the Registration From application is called **Submit**

+**Affected version**: Chrome Version 134.0.6998.36

+**Criticality**: Low (in this case user can easy understand what button need to press as there are only one option available)

 # Task 3 (Based on requirements automate 1 test case using playwright)
 Link to automated test "Successful Registration" - https://github.com/Ilzhuks/playwright/blob/master/tests/registrationSuccessful.spec.ts

 # Task 4 (Add points to improve from's UI/UX)
--For email field could be added "shadow text" as an example for correct email format that will disappear when user will make a click on email input field.
+- For email field could be added "shadow text" as an example for correct email format that will disappear when user will make a click on email input field.